the-markup/facebook-removed-interests/README.md

 # Citizen Browser: Facebook Promised to Remove “Sensitive” Ads.
-Here’s What They Left Behind
+Here’s What It Left Behind

 This repository contains data from the story "[Facebook Promised to Remove “Sensitive” Ads.
-Here’s What They Left Behind](https://themarkup.org/)" from The Markup's [Citizen Browser](https://themarkup.org/citizen-browser/) series.
+Here’s What It Left Behind](https://themarkup.org/)" from The Markup's [Citizen Browser](https://themarkup.org/citizen-browser/) series.
 For more information about how the Citizen Browser application was built and the Facebook data it collects, see "[How We Built a Facebook Inspector](https://themarkup.org/citizen-browser/2021/01/05/how-we-built-a-facebook-inspector)."

 ## Context
-Facebook provides advertisers an ad-targeting option called "detailed targeting" to refine groups of people by demographics, interests, and behaviors based on their activities through the platform. **In a 2021 statement, Meta said that they would cut back on this detailed targeting and remove the ability for advertisers to target users based on certain interests that describe health, race or ethnicity, political affiliation, religion, or sexual orientation.** These changes took effect from mid-January 2022 to March 17, 2022.
+Facebook provides advertisers an ad-targeting option called "detailed targeting" to refine groups of people by demographics, interests, and behaviors based on their activities through the platform. **In a 2021 statement, Meta said that it would cut back on this detailed targeting and remove the ability for advertisers to target users based on certain interests that describe health, race or ethnicity, political affiliation, religion, or sexual orientation.** These changes took effect from mid-January 2022 to March 17, 2022.

 ## Data

 In March 2021 we began collecting detailed targeting information from ads shown to our Citizen Browser panel.
-From March 16, 2021 through April 30, 2022, we collected over 21 thousand interests from over 270 thousand ads shown to over 2,000 participants.
+From March 16, 2021, through April 30, 2022, we collected more than 21 thousand interests from more than 270 thousand ads shown to more than 2,000 participants.

 In late October 2021, before Facebook removed any interest-targeting options, we started compiling a list of potentially sensitive terms in our dataset, such as “Diabetes mellitus awareness” and “Adult Children of Alcoholics.”
-We also collected a list of terms that Facebook’s tools recommended to advertisers when they entered one of these potentially sensitive terms — for example, the company suggested “BET” and “Essence (magazine)” when advertisers searched for “African-American culture” (screen capture below).
+We also collected a list of terms that Facebook’s tools recommended to advertisers when they entered one of these potentially sensitive terms—for example, the company suggested “BET” and “Essence (magazine)” when advertisers searched for “African-American culture” (screen capture below).

 ![AfricanAmericanCulture-suggestions2x](https://user-images.githubusercontent.com/821717/167681695-76554405-2fc4-48ac-a9d9-7677cfd472dc.png)